Rwanda Education System

 Although the Embassy encourages students to demonstrate their commitment and competitiveness, we advocate the use of testing only as warranted, and discourage institutions from requiring TOEFL from students who can adequately demonstrate their English proficiency by other means.

-Educational Advising: The EducationUSA Advising Center in Kigali is sponsored by the Public Affairs Section of U.S. Embassy Kigali and serves over 10,000 students per year in a wide range of programs designed to strengthen students’ readiness for U.S. higher education, broadly, as well as their application preparations.
+Educational Advising: The EducationUSA Advising Center in Kigali is sponsored by the Public Diplomacy of U.S. Embassy Kigali and serves over 10,000 students per year in a wide range of programs designed to strengthen students’ readiness for U.S. higher education, broadly, as well as their application preparations.
 We are eager to work with U.S. higher education institutions to make it possible for more Rwandan students to enroll in the United States.
 Please contact the EducationUSA Advisor and refer your Rwandan applicants to us for any assistance that we can provide.

 We always appreciate two copies of your catalogue, viewbook, DVD, or other promotional material, if mailed through the diplomatic pouch to:

 2210 Kigali Place

 Washington, DC 20521-2210

 We welcome recruiting or other visits to Rwanda and can readily assemble a great audience for your presentations.
 Come and visit, let us treat you to some Rwandan hospitality!